firsttris/vscode-jest-runner/README.md

 ## Known Issues

-Possibility to show additional context menu items only while in a test file e.g. test.(js|ts).
+Possibility to show the additional context menu items only while in a test file e.g. test.(js|ts).
 Currently its shown when text is selected, no matter which file.

 ## Release Notes